bwnyasse/led/README.md

 ![](doc/settings_1.png?raw=true)

+##### - Backing up data

+- Logs in LED ElasticSearch will be store in **/opt/elasticsearch/data**
+- LED configuration will be store in **/opt/led/conf**

+For more info check Docker docs section on [Managing data in containers(https://docs.docker.com/userguide/dockervolumes/)

 ##  Manage Tag option

 **Sometimes , it is more better to filter logs by level.
 At this stage of project, LED display log level only with the default log format of the following services** :